Is Invincible Snowfields snowsure?

 | September | 82 cm | 4.1 days |

-The average snowfall forecast during week 1 of June for Invincible Snowfields is 42 cm.
-There are typically 3.0 snowy days during this week.
-Invincible Snowfields prevailing weather and snow conditions during the first week of June at the middle elevation of the heli-ski area at 1855m, based on historical averages over the last 5 years: At this time of year the average freezing level (1888m) is very near the mid altitude of Invincible Snowfields.
-Based on long-term averages, there are three days with snowfall per week in Invincible Snowfields at the start of June but rain is just possible at this time of year: you can expect on average one rainy day every 7 years during this week of June.
-Forecast model average snowfall for the week is 42cm.
-Daytime temperatures at the mid altitude in Invincible Snowfields during week one of June usually get above freezing (average maximum is 0.5°C) but overnight temperatures typically fall to -0.5°C degrees so expect freeze-thaw cycles.
-Expect the sun to come out on two or three days per week.
-Mainly light winds (average 19km/h) but you can expect the mean wind to reach 30km/h one day per week.
-Calm, sunny and below freezing ideal weather days that follow fresh snow (bluebird powder days) happen on average one day during this week while powder days that do not have cold, sunny and calm weather also occur on average one day during this week every year.
+The average snowfall forecast during week 3 of July for Invincible Snowfields is 44 cm.
+There are typically 3.3 snowy days during this week.
+Invincible Snowfields typical weather and snow conditions during the third week of July at the middle elevation of the heli-ski area at 1855m, based on historical averages over the last 5 years: At this time of year the normal freezing level (1391m) is a little below the mid altitude of Invincible Snowfields.
+Snowy weather is typical.
+On average, expect three or four days with snowfall per week in Invincible Snowfields in the middle of July.
+Forecast model average snowfall for the week is 44cm.
+Temperatures should usually hold a few degrees below freezing.
+Average maximum temperature at the mid altitude in Invincible Snowfields during week three of July is -1.9°C while the average minimum temperature is only -2.5°C. Typically, expect only one day with sunshine per week at this time of year.
+Mainly light winds (average 15km/h) but there is a 50% chance that the mean wind speed will be greater than more than 30km/h one day.
+Sunny, calm and below freezing perfect weather days that follow fresh snowfall (bluebird powder days) occur on average one day every second year during this week but clear, calm and cold days that don't have new snow happen on average one or two days during this week in any given year.

 Snow History: Compare Resorts